mendix/docs/content/refguide/odata-query-options.md

 You can sort the result using the `$orderby` query option.
 For example: `?$orderby=Name`.

-The default direction is ascending, and you can pass this to make it explicit.
+The default direction is ascending, and you can make this explicit.
 For example: `?$orderby=Name asc`.

 You can also order the result in a descending direction.
 For example: `?$orderby=Name desc`.